Can AI machines be inventors under IP law?

 Historically, machine-learning systems are described as tools which are trained to perform certain tasks.
 Any invention generated as a result of these tasks would not usually be considered an invention of the machine as the outcome is known in advance.

-DABUS is a patented AI system created by Dr Stephen Thaler.
-Known as a ‘Creativity Machine’, DABUS defies the historical understanding of what a machine-learning system is.
-Dr Thaler claims that DABUS has conceived inventions independently and autonomously through use of its neural networks, and without human intervention.
-The machine created a design for a food container and a device which flashes warning lights in a fractal-based sequence to provoke attention.
-Dr Thaler applied to patent the inventions in the US, EU, and UK, listing DABUS as the sole inventor.
+DABUS, the patented AI system created by Dr. Stephen Thaler, defies the historical understanding of what a machine-learning system is.
+Dr. Thaler claims that DABUS has conceived inventions independently and autonomously, without human intervention.
+The machine created a design for a food container and a new kind of light beacon that attracts attention in an emergency.

-The applicant requested that the requirement to list a human inventor be broadened to incorporate an AI system or be waived entirely.
-This was rejected by the offices.
+In each case, the reason for the application being rejected was the applicant’s failure to list a human inventor on the paperwork.
 The USPTO argued that this would ‘contradict the plain reading of the patent statutes that refer to persons and individuals.’

 What does this mean for the patent system?